 You have a couple of options for invoicing these types of jobs.
 One option is to send the carpet cleaning invoice right after the job is done or invoice the customer on-site and collect payment directly.
 Another option is to create and send a separate invoice through software like WorkWave Payments.

-When creating individual invoices for single jobs, make sure you list each service, times, and materials (if applicable), the invoice number, a due date, and available payment options.
+When creating individual invoices for single jobs, make sure you list each service, times, and materials (if applicable), the invoice number, the due date, and available payment options.

 Remember, the clearer and easier it is to understand an invoice, the faster your customer can pay you.
 Make it simple for your customer to read and easy for them to get you paid.